 The Postgraduate ZooArchaeology Forum (PZAF) is a supportive environment for postgraduate students (both Masters and PhD) and early career professionals to present their research and meet people with similar research interests.
 Founded in 2009 by Richard Madgwick and first held in Cardiff in 2009, further PZAF events have been hosted in Paris in 2010, Sheffield in 2012, London in 2014, and Tarragona in 2015.

-PZAF2017 will be an informal conference allowing attendees to gain presentation experience and network with fellow zooarchaeology researchers before larger conferences such as ICAZ.
+PZAF is an informal conference allowing attendees to gain presentation experience and network with fellow zooarchaeology researchers before larger conferences such as ICAZ.

-We welcome submissions relevant to zooarchaeology from all stages of research (preliminary to completed) and all chronological and geographical locations.
+For our next meetings we welcome submissions relevant to zooarchaeology from all stages of research (preliminary to completed) and all chronological and geographical locations.
 Whilst oral and poster presentations will be limited to postgraduate students and early career professionals, we encourage the wider academic and professional community to attend to maximise cross-fertilisation of knowledge.

 Big thanks to our sponsor, providing us with their products: